 WHAT WILL 2016 BRING?

 The year ahead is currently looking like more fun is on the way.
 Some highlights include co-hosting more trips, so if the dalmatian pelicans, Africa, Skomer or the British Wildlife Centre appeal, I’m heading back to all these destinations in the coming year.
 I can promise you lots of fun, laughter, wonderful photographic opportunities and more.
-Check out my TOURS page for more information on each.
+Check out my workshops page for more information on each.

 I’ll also be talking on the Nikon stand again, this time at the Photography Show held in Birmingham in March, so if you’re heading that way, please do stop by and say hello!